hellt/netdevops.me/content/post/2018/s3_multiple_upload.md

 > 3. You may be able to perform remote operations on the files, without downloading them onto your local machine, using AWS Lambda.

 Hands down, these three methods could give you the best speeds, since you could upload tar archive and do the heavy lifting on the AWS side.
-Anyway, none of them were quite appealing to me for that one-time upload I needed to handle.
-I hoped to find kind of a parallel way of multiple uploads with a CLI approach.
+But none of them were quite appealing to me considering the one-time upload I needed to handle.
+I hoped to find kind of a parallel way of the multiple uploads with a CLI approach.

 So what I found boiled down to the following CLI-based workflows: